 Lack of proper operation and maintenance (O&M), lack of participatory planning procedures, lack of flexibility to apply different management models for water supplies and inappropriate technology choices are among key issues identified which hindered sustainable WASH services during the Water Sanitation Development Plan (WSDP) Tanzania.
-The results of the national water point mapping clearly highlights … Continue reading Roll out of technology applicability tool in Tanzania to assure sustainable WASH services
+The results of the national water point mapping clearly highlights the fact that more than 30% of all water points are not working.

 As part of the celebration of the World Water Day 2015 the rural water sector in Ethiopia organized a 3-day event on Self-supply (19th – 21st March) including a trade fair for producers of Self-supply technology and a 2-day seminar with inputs from international and national speakers.
 The fair hosted more than 20 local suppliers and producers which allowed potential clients to check technologies in detail, to speak to suppliers and compare products for e.g. water lifting, drilling, water treatment.

 Suppliers were invited to to market themselves by giving a 3-minutes pitch to the public.
 A panel of experts gave feedback so that the brave pitchers could improve on their promotion in the future.